pmikov/Data-Science-SoftUni---Labs/README.md

 Homework done for "Data Science" course at Software University (June-July 2020)
 - course 2 of 4 of "Artificial Intelligence" specialization

-The course covers the following topics (4-hour Lectures + Labs):
+The course covers the following topics (4-hour live Lectures + Labs):

 1. Data Acquisiton
 2. Data Tidying and Cleaning